Severson-Group/eMach/docs/source/mechanical_analyzers/SPM_rotor_speed_limit_analyzer.rst

 Example with Rotor Sleeve
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-The following code provide an example of rotor without rotor sleeve.
+The following code provides an example of a rotor without a rotor sleeve:

 .. code-block:: python